 So, if you are not working for the Government, a union, a large/medium sized corporation, a dependent of someone that works for one of these entities, or on Medicare … then you have a big problem!
 The only option you have is to get an individual dental insurance plan.

 At this point you may be saying to yourself, what’s the big deal?
 I’ll just go to a big health insurance company and buy a great plan at a low price for myself and/or my dependents.
 In a perfect world that might work, but since we don’t live in a perfect world, we have to deal with reality.
 So, what is the reality?
 The reality is that many of the individual dental insurance plans have very limited benefits, that essentially offer nothing more than preventative care such as cleanings and maybe some non-specific discounts.
-This is often the case across the country, from Texas to California.
+This is often the case across the country, from Texas to California, and locally here in San Antonio.

 At the Harrin Group here in San Antonio, Texas, we serve as a one-stop shop to find you dental insurance plans with the best benefits, at the lowest costs, thereby saving you many hours of research and stress.
 Below, is a bit more information on dental insurance plans so you can quickly learn what you need to know to make an informed decision.
 Then, contact us so we can customize a plan for you and your family.